May 5, 2026 · 8 min read

 Heartworm Disease

 Ferrets can contract heartworm disease from mosquito bites just like dogs and cats.
 Southern California has year-round mosquito activity.
-Heartworm prevention (using Revolution/selamectin, which covers both heartworm and common external parasites) is strongly recommended for all ferrets in the area.
+Year-round heartworm prevention is strongly recommended for all ferrets in the area — your vet can recommend a product appropriate for ferrets, such as one containing selamectin, which also covers common external parasites.
 Annual heartworm testing is advised.

 Preventive Care Schedule